operator-playground-io/etcd-operator/tutorials/create_instance_of_etcd_cluster.md

 example-xdsgpp9c6s               0/1     Init:0/1   0          24s
 ```

-It may take up to a few minutes until all the resources are created and the cluster is ready for use.
+It may take up to a few minutes for the resources to be created and cluster to be available for use.

 ```
 NAME                             READY   STATUS    RESTARTS   AGE